waynodiablo/Oystercard/pills/writing_tests_without_a_testing_library.md

 1. Sets some conditions up.
 2. Checks that some things are true.

-## What are testing frameworks for?
+## What are testing libraries for?

-A testing framework supplies:
+A testing library supplies:

 1. Mocking functions to help isolate the part of the code being tested.
 2. Assertion functions that help check that specific things are true.